 Arria-formula Meeting on Youth, Peace and Security

-- How can the Security Council further advance the implementation of the youth, peace and security agenda and ensure the meaningful participation of youth in conflict and post-conflict situations, including in UN peacekeeping transitions?
+- How can the Security Council further advance the implementation of the youth, peace and security agenda and ensure the meaningful and full participation of youth in conflict, post-conflict, and transition settings, particularly in Africa?

-- How can the Security Council and UN missions and entities, including peacekeeping and special political missions, work together to ensure that the youth, peace and security agenda is mainstreamed and that youth voices are a key pillar of all peace and security matters?
+- How can the Security Council and UN missions and entities, including peacekeeping and special political missions, better collaborate with regional institutions such as the AU to advance the youth, peace and security agenda?